Fractal structure of multipartite entanglement in monitored quantum circuits: Introduction

 Some previous works have examined multipartite entanglement in systems exhibiting measurement induced phase transitions using quantum Fisher information~\cite{qfimonitored,qfimonitored1,qfimonitored2,qfimonitored3}, tripartite entanglement measures~\cite{tripartite,tripartite1} and $k$-party mutual information~\cite{kparty}.
 Quantum Fisher information provides a lower bound to the number of parties entangled in a state.
 While it is a valuable tool, it is strongly affected by the choice of the operator used to compute it~\cite{qfi}.
 Choosing local operators can often lead to an underestimation of these bounds~\cite{nonlocalqfi}.
 Tripartite entanglement was found to show some genuine three-qubit long-range entanglement near the measurement induced phase transition~\cite{tripartite} but it does not easily generalize to $N$-partite entanglement computations.
-Here we explore multipartite entanglement in such states by calculating the entanglement depth, which corresponds to the size of the largest cluster of entangled qubits.
-We also study the spatial structure of this cluster.
-This approach gives us a representation of long-range entanglement in these monitored circuits, which is basis agnostic, in the sense that we do not need to choose a particular operator or system partition.
-This enables us to quantify how multipartite entanglement is affected by a finite probability of projective measurements in random quantum circuits.
+These approaches also do not directly characterize the geometry of multipartite entanglement.
+Here we explore multipartite entanglement structure by calculating the entanglement depth, which corresponds to the size of the largest cluster of entangled qubits.
+The entanglement depth essentially quantifies the minimum circuit depth needed for a quantum circuit with spatially local unitary gates to produce this largest cluster.
+This quantity is basis agnostic and does not require choosing a particular operator or system partition.